EverSafe Newsletter

 SUGAR SUBSTITUTE FOUND TO BE A RISK

 Research published earlier this month found a correlation between the popular, zero-calorie sugar substitute called erythritol with an increased risk of cardiovascular events – including heart attack and stroke.
-Erythritol is found in many low-calorie Spoons filled with various sweetenersdrinks and food products that contain stevia, another alternative no-calorie alternative to sugar.
+Erythritol is found in many low-calorie drinks and food products that contain stevia, another alternative no-calorie alternative to sugar.
 Unfortunately for dieters, the “degree of risk was not modest,” according to the lead study author Dr. Stanley Hazen, director of the Center for Cardiovascular Diagnostics and Prevention at the Cleveland Clinic Lerner Research Institute.
 Those with pre-existing conditions, such as heart disease and diabetes, were “twice as likely to experience a heart attack or stroke if they had the highest levels of erythritol in their blood.”
 Moreover, Dr. Hazen noted that “even healthy people given a single serving had elevated blood vessels associated with clotting risks for several days.”

 GOVERNMENT / LEGISLATIVE UPDATE